 Evergreen provides weekly collection of trash, recycle, yard Waste and bulk Items on the same day of the week.

 Participation is encouraged with our once a week recycling program.
-If you have more recyclables you can pay for an additional container from us or put your recyclables in your own containers or bags next to ours.
 We do “single stream recycling” meaning everything goes into one container and is sorted out at the recycling facility.
+Yes, this really happens.

 To see a recycling facility in action please watch the video below.

 - #1 PET plastic food and beverage containers.